FlorianReinhold/bb-gitversion/README.md

 # embedded linux building blocks - Containerized gitversion (with some improvements)

+This building block integrates GitVersion ("GitVersion looks at your git history and works out the semantic version of the commit being built") and adds the following features to GitVersion:

+* Output of the version numbers as json file.
+* Output of the version numbers, divided into plain text files
+* Output of the version numbers as linux environent file.

+By default, only the default configuration of GitVersion is supported, and thus any GitHub flow-compatible workflow.

+For more information, see <https://gitversion.net/docs/>

+# Build

+Under the gitversion folder is the docker file, including the entrypoint.sh script that provides the functionality.

+The corresponding image can be created manually or e.g. via dobi (<https://github.com/dnephin/dobi>), the way described here.

+To create the image

+# Usage

-# Howto integrate the building block into your own project
+# integrate into your own project

+There are several ways to integrate this building block into your project.
 The preferred way is via dockerfile.

 ## Integration via dockerfile